1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Lymphoma in Houston

-• Immunotherapy: Harnesses and boosts your immune system to recognize and attack cancer cells.
+• Immunotherapy: Strengthens and enhances your immune system to destroy cancerous cells.

-• Targeted therapy: Blocks the proteins or pathways lymphoma cells need to grow and divide.
+• Targeted therapy: Inhibits the proteins or pathways that lymphoma cells require to multiply and develop.

 Book Your Appointment Today